Skip to content

 Common use case example

-Scenario: A form asks “Business Type” with options for Corporation, LLC, Partnership, and Sole Proprietor.
-Each type triggers different documentation tasks.
+You’re onboarding a new client.
+The intake form asks “Business Type” - Corporation, LLC, Partnership, or Sole Proprietor.
+Each choice triggers different paperwork tasks.

 Actions > Automate hiding or showing tasks